brettz9/webappfind/README-old.md

 ## Possible future todos

-1. Query OS user groups to determine permissions in place of or in addition to `filetypes.json` and the Firefox add-on preferences?
-1. Allow genuine POST or other non-GET or header-dependent requests (ala curl)?
-1. Allow files opened by FTP for remote editing to be used.
 1. Allow stylesheets or scripts to be clicked to be injected into web apps?
 (could use if app isn't accepting them as additional file arguments already)
-1. Allow postMessage mechanism to receive content as entered in a dialog as opposed to a file (though with an optional file to save back)
 1. Create dialog to ask user for mode, etc., so executable doesn't have to bake it all in and can let the user decide at run-time.
 1. Command line flag additions:
     1. See below and also possibly the notes within the [Executable Builder](https://github.com/brettz9/executable-builder) code
     1. Support the "register" mode from command line?
 1. Integrate functionality into https://github.com/brettz9/filebrowser-enhanced
 1. When [AsYouWish](https://github.com/brettz9/asyouwish/) is in use, allow path-reading as long as site is AYW-approved and the page is registered for the protocol--so one can bookmark a path and always load it or load with other approved paths (e.g., in different tabs within a webapp); also can remember paths to invoke upon FF start up ("website addons").
-1. Allow users to remember privileges so that whenever a file is reloaded (even if not from the desktop), it will continue to allow read/write access.
 1. Ensure some additional security/privacy for users desiring it by restricting external access (using https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIContentPolicy and https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/nsIPrincipal per http://stackoverflow.com/questions/18369052/firefox-add-on-to-load-webpage-without-network-access ?)
 See also http://en.wikipedia.org/wiki/Site-specific_browser regarding such sandboxing.
 1. Provide XULRunner option for executable-like behavior independent of Firefox.
 1. Option to enable file: protocol (though mention it is currently risky in Firefox to use `postMessage` for security and privacy given its lack of scoping); report issue to FF if issue not already added (also for better means than '*'  <!--* satisfy Notepad++ MD editor--> for add-on communication?) .
 However, this option would be quite useful, especially if the todo just above on restricting external access were implemented, given that web apps could be installed to work with one's files (ideally without concerns that the data was going to be sent anywhere, and if the todo to confirm saves were implemented, one could also see what changes were being made to a file before being actually saved).
 Unfortunately, file: sites cannot register themselves as protocol handlers, so the user would need to configure their settings so as to rely on the default handlers in `filetypes.json` to be able to use such a file (or we would need to create our own mechanism, such as through `postMessage` back to the add-on (or a change in the file's GET parameters or perhaps modification of an element within the document), to allow a file: site to request permission to become usable as a protocol handler).
 1. Option (at the add-on level) to confirm reading and/or saving of data upon each attempt and/or display the proposed diffs before saving.
 (See "Implementation notes" section).
 1. Piggyback on HTML5 drag-and-drop file capabilities (or create own) to allow files dropped in this way to be saved back to disk and/or path provided to the app; same with optionally allowing privileged file picker per site.
-1. Possibility of utilizing `filetypes.json` on the server side for server-side discovery; see http://webviewers.org/xwiki/bin/view/Main/WebHome (utilize its format at all or reconcile?)
-1. Get to work in other OS and browser environments (if so, make PR to update https://github.com/marijnh/CodeMirror/blob/master/doc/realworld.html ).
 1. As with how filebrowser-extended can open the folder of the currently opened file, add an optional icon in WebAppFind to open the containing directory of the currently opened document file path, e.g., if user used "Open with" on "C:\myfile.txt", it would open "c:\" (if allowed opening the file itself from the desktop and the current web app was also set as the default for that type, it would open another instance of the file in the browser, but may still want to allow this anyways).
 1. Build an executable to open a local executable/batch on the Windows desktop with a dialog asking for command line arguments (e.g., profile)? (as a workaround, one might use WebAppFind for this if an override will be provided to ensure it will launch back on the desktop)?
 Also allow a dialog to ask for WebAppFind arguments to web apps (could be at executable level or within the WebAppFind add-on).
-1. Exe's don't allow right-click Open with... though maybe Windows would allow even these files to be handled in some way (e.g., how Tortoise overlays the context menu).
 1. Create a shared add-on dependency for WebAppFind and AsYouWish exposing perhaps at least for privilege escalation with some of the underlying non-SDK APIs (e.g., a privilege to save only to a specific directory if WebAppFind adds such a fundamental mode).
 Perhaps any AsYouWish directive could be exposed if part of a `filetypes.json` directive and/or command line flag (and not blocked by user preferences) or expose AYW API to other add-ons or command line for adding sites and privileges and use that; could be useful for add-ons as well as sites to provide alternative views/editing interfaces for the same shared data.
-1. Create complementary Firefox add-on to add desktop listeners to file changes to ensure WebAppFind files stay up to date within the app (ensure app also checks whether the user wishes to reconcile the new push with any changes already made); tie into proposed version control mode?
+1. Create complementary browser add-on to add desktop listeners to file changes to ensure WebAppFind files stay up to date within the app (ensure app also checks whether the user wishes to reconcile the new push with any changes already made); tie into proposed version control mode?
-1. Allow `filetypes.json` to support a hierarchy of custom types (e.g., schema->jsonschema) for meta-data purposes (possibly passing to applications, perhaps useful for namespacing)
 1. Could allow type to be determined by schema (e.g., JSON Schema based on `$schema` value with JSON document, XML Schema for XML, etc.).
 1. Allow defaultHandlers to be optionally added inline with fileMatches in filetypes.json?
 1. Option to open HTML in chrome mode so one can do things like cross-domain toDataURL on an image canvas without errors (the proposed change to AsYouWish to allow sites to be reopened in this mode could be a workaround).
-1. Once API stabilizes, file feature request to get the functionality built into Firefox.